Best Adjustable Beds of 2023: Reviews and Buyer’s Guide

 Under-bed lighting makes midnight trips to the bathroom or kitchen a breeze.
 Simply turn on the light with your remote control, and it’ll dimly illuminate the floor, giving you a clear path out of the room without disturbing a sleeping partner.

 The wireless remote makes operating the base a breeze.
 On the remote, you’re able to save three positions as presets, so your bed will adjust back to your ideal sleep position with a push of a button.
 Their remote also has a “Flat” button and a “Snore” button.
-The “Flat” button restores the bed to a flat position, while the anti-snore feature elevates your head to open the airways and silence snoring.
+The “Flat” button restores the bed to a flat position, while the anti-snore feature elevates your head to open the airways and minimize your risk for snoring.

 Other convenient features of this base include its non-skid surface and wall glide engineering.
 The non-skid surface works with a retainer bar to keep your mattress securely attached to the base, preventing it from shifting about as the base adjusts.
 The wall glide technology keeps you in place while your base moves.